sergioclemente/WorkoutPlanner/README.md

 - Run this in a developer console window
 -- navigator.registerProtocolHandler("web+wp", "http://workoutplanner.herokuapp.com/?wh=%s", "Workout Planner handler");

+# Things that should be fixed soon:
+- Derek+ is not properly calculating distance
+- Normalize workout to IF if in a different unit
+- Add a text representation of the workout to make sure it got parsed properly
+- Cannot email run workout (Getting a ERR_INCOMPLETE_CHUNKED_ENCODING error)

 # Bugs/Feature requests
 - Add lapcount complexity
 - Make long repeated series easier to read
-- Derek+ is not properly calculating distance
+- Can we add a "hint" for * intervals so that it computes IF better?

 Server
 * Add authentication